-These results are reasonably consistent with the analytical results~(\ref{eq:inst_dens_res}) and $N_{I} = 9.7(5)$, respectively; therefore, we can properly calculate the total number of instantons and anti-instantons $N_{I}$ in the physical volume $V_{phys}$ from the topological charges $Q$ using formula~(\ref{eq:num_ins}).
+These results show that we can properly calculate the total number of instantons and anti-instantons $N_{I}$ in the physical volume $V_{phys}$ from the topological charges $Q$ using formula~(\ref{eq:num_ins}).

-The total number of instantons and anti-instantons $N_{I}^{Pre}(m_{c})$ in the physical lattice volume $V$ is predicted using the result~(\ref{eq:inst_dens_2}) as follows:
+The total number of the instantons and anti-instantons of the magnetic charges $m_{c}$ is predicted as follows:

-To evaluate how many monopoles create instantons in the configurations, we fit the linear function $N_{I}(m_{c}) = Am_{c} + B$ to the prediction and the numerical results of $N_{I}$, as shown in Fig.~\ref{fig:num_ins_pred}.
-The fitting results are as follows:

-The fitting result of the intercept $B$ is consistent with the prediction $B^{Pre}$, the value of $\chi^{2}/ d. o. f.$ is 0.6, and the slope $A$ is approximately 1.

-Moreover, we can analytically predict the numbers of zero modes $N_{Z}^{Pre}$, which are detected in our simulations, using the prediction~(\ref{eq:inst_dens_2}).
-The analytic formulas are given in appendix B of Ref.~\cite{DiGH3} (we give the analytic formulas for magnetic charges $m_{c} =$ 5 and 6 in appendix~\ref{sec:number_zero}).
+Moreover, we can analytically predict the numbers of zero modes $N_{Z}^{Pre}$, which are detected in our simulations, using the result~(\ref{eq:inst_dens_2}).
+The analytic formulas are given in appendix B of reference~\cite{DiGH3} (we provide the analytic formulas for magnetic charges $m_{c} =$ 5 and 6 in appendix~\ref{sec:number_zero}).

-We list the results of the number of zero modes $N_{Z}$ that we observed, the total number of instantons and anti-instantons $N_{I}$, and instanton density $\frac{N_{I}}{V}$, as shown in Table~\ref{tb:zero_instantons}.
-The predictions generated using the formulas in appendix B of Ref.~\cite{DiGH3}, appendix~\ref{sec:number_zero}, and~(\ref{eq:inst_dens_pre_1}) are indicated with the superscript $Pre$ in the same table.
-We calculate the square root and one-fourth root of the instanton densities to generate predictions of the chiral condensate and the decay constant, and we list the results in the same table.
+We list the results of the number of zero modes $N_{Z}$ that we observed, the total number of instantons and anti-instantons $N_{I}$, and instanton density $\frac{N_{I}}{V}$, as shown in table~\ref{tb:zero_instantons}.
+The predictions generated with the formulas in appendix B of reference~\cite{DiGH3}, appendix~\ref{sec:number_zero}, and~(\ref{eq:inst_dens_pre_1}) are indicated with the superscript $Pre$ in the same table.
+The numerical results are consistent with the predictions as shown in table~\ref{tb:zero_instantons}.

+To evaluate how many monopoles create instantons and anti-instantons in the configurations, we fit the linear function $N_{I} = Am_{c} + B$ to the prediction and numerical results of $N_{I}$, as shown in figure~\ref{fig:num_ins_pred}.
+The fitting results are $A = 1.23(13)$, $B = 10.7(4)$, and $\chi^{2}/ d. o. f. = 2.9/5.0$.
+The fitting result of the intercept $B$ is consistent with the total number of instantons and anti-instantons of the normal configuration $N_{I} = 9.7(5)$ and the result~(\ref{eq:inst_dens_2}).
+The slope of the numerical result $A$ is approximately 1 of the slope of the prediction~(\ref{eq:inst_dens_pre_1}).
+Therefore, the monopole of a magnetic charge +1 and the anti-monopole of a magnetic charge -1 make one instanton or one anti-instanton.

 The distribution of the topological charges computed using the overlap Dirac operator in the quenched QCD becomes the following Gaussian distribution~\cite{Giusti4, DeDebbio1}: